40_pan-roasted-turkey_westmountmag

 • A pinch of cayenne

-In a mixing bowl, pour 1 tablespoon oil with Dijon mustard, 1 tablespoon fine herbs, salt and pepper.
+In a mixing bowl, pour one tablespoon of oil with Dijon mustard, one tablespoon of fine herbs, salt and pepper.

-Spread the mixture evenly over the turkey breast and on all sides.
+Spread the mixture evenly over the turkey breast, covering all sides.

-Pour 1 tablespoon of oil and spread to coat the entire bottom of a roasting pot.
+Pour 1 tablespoon of oil and spread it to coat the entire bottom of a roasting pot.

 Place the turkey breast in the roasting pot over medium-high heat.